shashikumar04433/DevOps-/README.md

 ## Jenkins Pipeline link for Reference:
                   https://www.jenkins.io/doc/book/pipeline/

+## Managing and Assing Roles in Jenkins:
+            step1:
+                  Go to Configure Global Security  and Enable Security and Role based Strategy. step 2:
+                  Role and Add --> Employee(Then give the permissions what ever you want)

 # KUBERNETES(K8s):
             Maintaing all the containers called Kubernetes.
             (Maintaining Workloads & Services using Kubernetes)